-Business Management System Books and Lean Six Sigma Books and No-charge Training Resources
+Business Management System Books and Lean Six Sigma 2.0 Books Plus No-charge Training Resources

-Practitioners, universities, and on-site process improvement organizations gain much when utilizing Lean Six Sigma books and no-charge training resources as part of their Lean Six Sigma deployment.
+Practitioners, universities, and on-site process improvement organizations gain much when utilizing the above noted Lean Six Sigma books and no-charge training resources as part of their Lean Six Sigma deployment.
 Benefits when using these resource include:

 - Lean Six Sigma process improvement execution can now follow a consistent roadmap, which can be presented in its training, so that everyone is working from the ″same sheet of music″;e., success is more than just learning the tools but how to also effectively integrate process improvement tools so that waste is minimized when executing an improvement project.

 - A no-charge zip file that contains over 100 Lean Six Sigma example and exercise data sets, which can be used in organizational training.

 - A no-charge Minitab add-in that can be downloaded for easy creation of a Lean Six Sigma improvement project metric baseline and later demonstration that a process-enhancement-effort enhanced the project′s metric response with the measurement output change.

 - How to select projects so that executives will be able see the benefits from improvement efforts.